Warehouse Safety · 2–5 min toolbox talk

 Safety Reminders

-- Inspect pallets for damage.
+- Inspect pallets before use.

-- Remove broken pallets from circulation.
+- Remove broken or unsafe pallets from service.

 Ask the Crew